juanbkm/donor2019/content/modalities/global-funds.md

       * Least Developed Countries Fund (LDCF) - addresses the special needs of the 51 least developed countries that are especially vulnerable to the adverse impacts of climate change.
 In 2019, LDCF provided US$290,000 in replenishment funds.
       * Special Climate Change Fund (SCCF) - supports adaptation and technology transfer in all developing countries party to the United Nations Framework Convention on Climate Change

-      In 2019, the GEF cofinanced projects aiming to mainstream climate resilience for green cities development in Viet Nam, and another supporting the preparation of urban services improvement project in Myanmar.
+      In 2019, the GEF cofinanced projects aiming to [mainstream climate resilience for green cities development in Viet Nam](https://www.adb.org/projects/47274-003/main#project-pds), and another [supporting the preparation of urban services improvement project in Myanmar](https://www.adb.org/projects/50109-001/main#project-pds).
 GEF also provided US$140,000 in replenishment funds in 2019.
   - name: Global Partnership for Education
     id: gpe
     url: http://www.globalpartnership.org/
-    image:
+    image: gpe.png
     ccpsc: $127.7 million
     description: |
       The Global Partnership for Education (GPE), established in 2002, ensures that every child receives quality education, especially the poorest and most vulnerable.
 GPE is a multi-stakeholder partnership and funding platform that galvanizes global and national support for education in developing countries, specifically in the following focus areas: